Aveygo/KarmaFarmer/readme.md

 # Karma Farmer
-Generates karma for user running script by participating in r/KarmaStreet, where this script uploads a post for a user and upvotes other active users.
-This is kinda a side project for me but there is some more work to do before its a final project, so if it gains traction ill go back to it but for now this is it.
+Generates karma for user running this script by participating in r/KarmaStreet, where it uploads a post for a user and upvotes other active users.
+This was kinda a side project for me however if it gains attraction I'll possibly add new features.
+Nevertheless it works as is.
+Now it just needs more participating users...

 ### Python Installation
 Linux: